Saeed-Youseef1/Saeed-Youseef1/README.md

 I'm a Junior Software Engineer with a strong foundation in computer science principles, including data structures, algorithms, object-oriented programming, and problem-solving.
 I have practical experience building full-stack applications using React on the front end and Node.js on the backend.
 I am passionate about writing clean, maintainable code and continuously advancing my technical skills.
 I thrive in collaborative environments, enjoy working on real-world projects, and aim to contribute to creating efficient and user-friendly software solutions.
 My goal is to grow as a developer and be part of building impactful, scalable applications.
 </p>

-- 👨‍💻 I’m currently working on web development technologies like JavaScript & React.
-- 📚 I’m currently learning about Frontend and Backend technologies.
-- 🎯 Future Goals: Learn more web technologies - Create awesome websites.
+- 👨‍💻 Junior Software Engineer specializing in Frontend Development.
+- 💼 Working as a freelance Full Stack Developer, building modern and responsive web apps.

-- 📫 Social links
+📫 Social links
 <p>
 <p>
   <a href="https://www.linkedin.com/in/saeed-youseef/">